Roundtree, Brown rivalry showing why future of Champaign sprinting is now

 Koterba-Buss didn't have these expectations either.
 The longtime coach of the Chargers' girls' program didn't even know of Brown until she showed up as a freshman last year.
 Koterba-Buss put her in a relay early in the season and couldn't believe what she saw once Brown took off.

-"The first time I realized how special Nina was at an indoor meet at Olivet Nazarene her freshman year," Koterba-Buss said.
-"She was on the 4x200, we gave her the baton and I was just like, "Oh my gosh.
+"The first time I realized how special Nina was came at an indoor meet at Olivet Nazarene her freshman year," Koterba-Buss said.
+"She was on the 4x200, we gave her the baton and I was just like, 'Oh my gosh.
 This is a special talent and a special athlete.'"

 Just a year after that moment, and the belief is Brown "will do some great things in the Centennial uniform."